 Cultural differences between Costa Rica and the United States

-Language: be aware that Costa Rica has words and terms that are derived from the king’s Spanish, some that are common to the Spanish language of Central and/or South America and many terms that are used only in Costa Rica or even limited to regions of this small country.
+Be aware that Costa Rica has words and terms that are derived from the king’s Spanish.
+Some of these words are common to the Spanish language of Central and/or South America.
+Many terms are used only in Costa Rica or even limited to regions of this small country.
 I’m not giving a Spanish lesson here, but be aware that there are language differences used by Ticos in Costa Rica.

-However, your attempts to make yourself understood in Spanish will not fall on deaf ears and if you are on friendly enough terms with native speakers they will begin to correct your misconjugations, mispronunciations, or the outright misuse of local Spanish out of respect and friendship.
-I take these occasions as a form of being accepted.
-(Between English and Spanish there are many, many words of similar origin, meaning and spelling.
+However, your attempts to make yourself understood in Spanish will not fall on deaf ears.
+If you are on friendly enough terms with native speakers they will begin to correct your

 Don’t get me wrong, I have really grown to love this country and its people, but there are cultural differences that take some patience and getting used to.

-Food: a few more words on Costa Rican cuisine, well, for the most part, it doesn’t exist on its own.
+Costa Rican cuisine, well, for the most part, it doesn’t exist on its own.
 It’s mostly borrowed.
-The national dish, the casado, is literally the marriage of mostly rice and beans and in some similar variation, is the mainstay of many Central American nations including Costa Rica.
-The land offers its edible resources to Costa Rica and Ticos consume it, but without a great deal of creativity.
+The national dish, the casado, is literally the marriage of mostly rice and beans.
+In some similar variation, is the mainstay of many Central American nations including Costa Rica.
+The land offers its edible resources to Costa Rica and Ticos consume it but without a great deal of creativity.
 Suffice it to say, there are no famous cooking schools located here.

-Commercialism: it is alive and well here in Costa Rica.
+Commercialism is alive and well here in Costa Rica.
 When we arrived, both the resident gringos and the locals told us that Easter Week or Semana Santa was much bigger than Christmas in Costa Rica.
-And that may be true, but mid-September rolled around and out came the Christmas displays, ornaments, and toys—lots and lots of toys.
+And that may be true.
+But mid-September rolled around and out came the Christmas displays, ornaments, and toys—lots and lots of toys.
 The Easter holidays may be bigger here than Christmas, but maybe not much longer.
 If the chains and local merchants have their way, Christmas will be king just as it is in Europe and North America.